 If your grades really suffer, colleges may even rescind their offer.

-- You also have less time to workshop your essay and put final touches to your application.
+- You also have less time to workshop your essay and put the final touches to your application.

 - Spending another few weeks perfecting your college essays could be the difference between acceptance and rejection.